ucidentity/cfl-monitor/README.md

 After sending this command, the polling interval will be stored in the database and the default from the Config.groovy file will no longer be used.

+##Logging
+The current log-level for the application is debug.
+This is set in Config.groovy